EENI Global Business School

 The objectives of the subject “Introduction to International Transport and Logistics” are:

-1. To obtain a global vision of logistics and international transport applied to the foreign trade
+1. To obtain a global vision of logistics and international transport applied to Foreign Trade

-2. To understand the functioning of the global transport chain
+2. To understand the functioning of global transport chain

-3. To know the different techniques of export packaging and the importance of containers
+3. To learn about different techniques of export packaging and importance of containers

-4. To understand the basic concepts related to the documents, costs and insurance of the International Transport
+4. To understand the basic concepts related to documents, costs and insurance of International Transport

 Maritime Transport, Bill of Lading (BL)